megmog88/Tyser-Allan-MileStoneProject4/README.md

 * JavaScript - A text based programming language used to make a web page interactive, in conjunction with HTML and CSS as a base for formatting.
 * Python- for functionality of my site
-* Django
+* Django- Full Stack FrameWork.

 #### Frameworks
 * Bootstrap- Used to format and style my site.
 * Flask- Micro framework for python
 * MongoDB- to store my database
-* Cloudinary- to store my photos and get a url for each of them to link to database
+* SQlite- as my database locally
+* Postgress- as my database deployed.

 #### Libraries
 * Google Fonts [https://fonts.google.com/]